 It is important that everyone on the worksite has safety at the forefront of their minds.
 OSHA has implemented many industry-specific standards and regulations to maximize its efforts in keeping construction workers safe.

 Environmental, health, and safety (EHS) is a term that refers to a process that ensures the work undertaken by a company does not cause environmental damage.
-It also helps to keep workers' health and safety a priority.
-It also ensures the company consistently complies with OSHA standards.
+It also helps to keep workers’ health and safety a priority.
+It also ensures the company consistently complies with OSHA Requirements.

 An EHS management system is a collection of activities, policies, and procedures that carries out goals defined by the environment, health, and safety programs.